 How to Calculate Ovulation

-An ovulation calculator and ovulation calendar based solely on your menstrual cycle aren’t your only indicators of when you’re most fertile.
+An ovulation calculator and ovulation calendar based solely on your menstrual cycle or an over-the-counter ovulation kit aren’t your only indicators of when you’re most fertile.
 Your body actually gives off ovulation symptoms, which serves the same purpose as an ovulation tracker.
-Basal temperature changes, cervical mucus consistency, breast tenderness, libido spikes are some of the clues that your body is ready to produce an egg to be fertilized.
+Here are a few signs to keep a lookout for:

-Whatever method you use—an ovulation calendar based on an ovulation calculator or your body’s signs of ovulation—The Bump is here to help you on your journey from conception to growing your family.
+Whatever method you use to put together an ovulation calendar—an online ovulation calculator, an ovulation kit, your body’s signs of ovulation or detecting a rise in your Basal body temperature—The Bump is here to help you on your journey from conception to growing your family.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.